Gtomika/spring-caching-poc/README.md

 Create a run configuration that launches `org.caching.poc.CachingApplication` Add all variables in `.env` to the run configuration, or use an env file reader plugin in IntelliJ.

 Chose either the Postgres backend or the AWS API backend: this determines where the application gets the underlying data.
+Unless you have relevant AWS experience, it is highly recommended to choose the Postgres backend, it is much simpler to set up.

 ## If using the local Postgres backend